Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 | In ES5, there is a use of for loop to iterate over elements | ES6 introduced the concept of for...of loop to perform an iteration over the values of the iterable objects  |

 **15.What is function in JavaScript?**
-- Basically, a function is a set of statements that performs a specific task and return a value.
+- Basically, a function is a set of statements that performs a specific task and returns a value.
 Functions can take parameters, which act as inputs.
-Functions are defined using the function keyword, followed by a name and a block of statements enclosed in curly braces Once defined, a function can be invoked by using its name.
+They are defined using the function keyword, followed by a name and a block of statements enclosed in curly braces.
+Once defined, a function can be invoked by using its name.

 **16.What is Callback function?**
 - A callback is a function that is passed as an argument to another function, and it's executed after the completion of the main function..